traveltime-dev/traveltime-platform-qgis-plugin/docs/tutorial_02.md

 ## The simplified algorithms

-Since last time, thanks to your accurate analysis techniques, your pizza buisiness grew quite a lot.
+Since last time, thanks to your accurate analysis techniques, your pizza business grew quite a lot.
 You now own all the pizzerias of your neighbourhood !

 The justifies moving from the express tools to the simplified algorithms.

 These algorithms work in a slightly different way than the map tools you used before.
 Instead of mouse clicks, they take inputs from other layers.
 It is slightly more complicated to setup, as you need actual inputs layers, but also much more powerful, as the analysis can be reproduced, and as you can process much more data at once.

-To get started, we want to see what area your deliery fleet is able to cover, to see if we have gaps that we need to cover.
+To get started, we want to see what area your delivery fleet is able to cover, to see if we have gaps that we need to cover.

 ### 1. Setup a project